Tinkering School Summer Day Camp

 • Ages: 5–16 years old

-• Schedule: Monday–Friday camp days, with 2026 summer sessions running from June 22 to July 31
+• Schedule: Monday–Friday day camp sessions during summer 2026, from June 22 to July 31

-• Price: Tuition ranges from $750 to $850 per week, with aftercare at $130 per week and a $25 multi-week discount for the 2nd and additional weeks
+• Price: Tuition ranges from $750–$850 per week, with aftercare available for $130 per week and a $25 multi-week discount on the 2nd and additional weeks

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.